ihahachi/GcodeFirst/README.md

 ## About GcodeFirst

-it is tool for generator code for Microsoft Entity Framework to support repository, unit of work patterns, multiple database.
+the GcodeFirst is tool for generator code developed by CSharp for Microsoft Entity Framework to support repository, unit of work patterns, multiple database.

 ## Why the UnitOfWork and Repository pattern?